jalvarez212/ethnotary/readme.md

 - Make sure you are in the correct directory when running the Python HTTP server.
 - Ensure your web browser has Web3 enabled and is connected to the correct network.
 - If you encounter port-related issues, ensure that port 8000 is not in use by another application.

+### Contributing ###

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request